Year 6B 2019 - 2020

 Outdoor shoes and coats

-All children should have a pair of outdoor shoes and a coat in school for play times and lunch times.
+All children can have a pair of outdoor shoes and should have a coat in school for play times and lunch times.

 Files to Download